retis-org/retis/docs/index.md

 Bitfields are supported as well (both signed and unsigned) and they are treated as regular numbers.

-For strings only the operator *equal to* is supported, furthermore, the string must be enclosed between *quotes*.
+For strings only the operators *equal to* and *not equal to* are supported, furthermore, the string (rhs) must be enclosed between *quotes*.

 ```none
 $ retis collect -m 'sk_buff.dev.name == "eth0"'